 Reading at Thornton

 Teaching of Phonics

-Phonics is taught in a highly structured programme of daily lessons across KS2 for any children who still require support.
-The Letters and Sound programme is followed, providing a synthetic approach to the teaching of phonics.
-This is supplemented by resources from Rapid Phonics, Read Write Inc Phonics, Phonics Bug, Floppy Phonics, Phonics Play Website, Espresso and other ICT games.
-Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practice together and apply what they have learned.
-The spelling of high frequency and tricky words are taught continuously throughout the phases of Letters and Sounds.
+Phonics is taught in a highly structured programme of daily lessons across lower KS2 and for any children who still require phonic support in upper KS2.
+The FFT Success for All Phonics sessions provides opportunity for children to revisit their previous phonics learning, be taught new skills, practice together and apply what they have learned.
+The spelling of high frequency and tricky words are taught continuously throughout the phases of the programme.